Harris Brothers: Extreme Championship Wrestling (1996)

-World Wrestling Federation (1996-1999)
+Return to the World Wrestling Federation (1996–1999)

-Don and Ron Harris returned to the WWF in 1996, as the short-lived "Grimm Twins," Jason (Ron) and Jared (Don).
+Don and Ron Harris returned to the WWF in September 1996, as the short-lived "Grimm Twins," Jason (Ron) and Jared (Don) where they had matches with the Smoking Gunns and the Godwinns.

 In June 1997, were repackaged as "8-Ball" (Ron) and "Skull" (Don), members of the Disciples of Apocalypse stable with Crush and their cousin, Chainz.
+The brothers had their heads shaved and had goatees.
 The DOA participated in the "gang wars" of 1997, feuding with the Nation of Domination and the Puerto Rican stable Los Boricuas.
 They went on to compete in the tag division throughout 1998.
+They feuded with the Legion Of Doom.
 8-Ball also competed in the WWE's Brawl For All tournament on July 20, 1998, but lost to 2 Cold Scorpio in the third round.
 Their last match in WWF as a tag team was at a house show, which was a loss to Ken Shamrock and Mankind on May 14, 1999.
 Skull's last match was in a singles match at a house show against Ken Shamrock on May 15, 1999, in which he was defeated.
-8-Ball's last match was in a singles match at a house show against Ken Shamrock on May 16, 1999, in which he was defeated.
+8-Ball's last match was in a singles match at a house show against Ken Shamrock on May 16, 1999, in which he was also defeated.
 The brothers were released soon after.
-It was later revealed by Vince Russo, that the Harris Brothers were fired from WWF for refusing to legitimately hurt The Legion Of Doom during a match.

-World Championship Wrestling (1999-2001)
+World Championship Wrestling (1999–2001)

 In November 1999, the Harris Brothers joined World Championship Wrestling (WCW) as "Gerald" (Ron) and "Patrick" (Don).
 The names were shots at Pat Patterson and Gerald Brisco who worked for WWF as Vince McMahon's stooges.
 They were known collectively as "Creative Control".
 They went on to join the nWo 2000 in 2000 using their real names, acting as enforcers for Jeff Jarrett.
 They remained in WCW throughout 2000, feuding with Sid Vicious, Terry Funk and many of the younger tag teams, such as The Mamalukes.
 After winning the WCW World Tag Team Championship three times, the Harris Brothers began wrestling in singles matches in 2001, but WCW was purchased by the WWF in March 2001, and they were not hired.